molgenis/league-of-robots/roles/interfaces/README.md

 ## Configuring network settings using this interfaces role

 Configure all networks used by the stack in `group_vars/[stack-name]/vars.yml`;
-Not all networks must be used by all machines, but all networks used by any machine of the stack must be listed here.
+Not all networks must be used by all machines, but all networks used by any machine of the stack must be listed here:
 ```yaml
 stack_networks:
   - name: string